oreol-ag/oreol-web/overleaf/employee-rights-and-responsibilities.md

 * **Balancing Work and Personal Life:** Remote work allows for flexibility in managing personal commitments.
 Employees are encouraged to maintain a healthy work-life balance and to communicate proactively with their teams if they need to adjust their schedules.

 * **Over-hours and overtime:** We understand that occasionally, operational demands may require employees to work beyond the standard hours.
-To address this, we have established a policy on over-hours and overtime.

-* **Over-hours:** Over-hours refer to extra hours worked beyond the legal limit of 45 hours per week.
-We encourage employees to strive for a balance by taking equivalent time off throughout the year.

-* **Carryover and Compensation:** In cases where balancing over-hours with time off is not feasible due to work needs, employees are permitted to carry over up to 100 hours to the following year.
-An additional 100 hours can be compensated.
+To address this, we have established a policy on over-hours and overtime. **Over-hours refer to extra hours worked beyond the legal limit of 45 hours per week.** We encourage employees to strive for a balance by taking equivalent time off throughout the year.
+In cases where balancing over-hours with time off is not feasible due to work needs, **employees are permitted to carry over up to 100 hours to the following year.** An additional 100 hours can be compensated.
 However, hours exceeding this limit will neither be carried over nor compensated.

 ## Data Security and Technology